gabeweng/gabeweng.github.io/_posts/2020-06-26-google-colaboratory-tips.md

 [![colab-cli-demo](https://asciinema.org/a/314749.svg)](https://asciinema.org/a/314749)

 ## 17. Run background tasks
-There are use-cases when we need to start some web server or background task before we can execute our regular program.
+There are use-cases when we need to start some web server or background tasks before we can execute our regular program.

 To run background tasks, use the `nohup` command followed by your regular shell command and add `&` to the end to run it in the background.
-This makes sure that you can run cells afterwards in the notebook without your background task blocking it.
+This makes sure that you can run cells afterward in the notebook without your background task blocking it.
 ```shell
 !nohup bash ping.sh &
 ```